big-chuz/BFS/README.md

 - Qwen2.5-VL-32B-Instruct for processing multiple file types.

 ## LiteLLM
 LiteLLM is used to provide a unified gateway to access these models.
-Istead of making requests to a particular model at `http://localhost:8000`, we instead target a "genre" of model.
-For example, targeting the "large model" will send requests to GPT-OSS-120b.
-Targetting the ""vision model" will forward requests to Qwen2.5 and similarly with "small" and gpt-oss-20b
+Istead of making requests to a particular model at `http://localhost:8000`, we instead target a 'genre' of model.
+For example, targeting the 'large' model will send requests to GPT-OSS-120b.
+Targetting the 'vision' model will forward requests to Qwen2.5 and similarly with 'small' and gpt-oss-20b

 The purpose behind this is so that the underlying model can change without causing existing AI applications to break.